 2. Don’t let a negative mindset drag you down.

-Your mindset going into the exam can your biggest asset, or your biggest hurdle – and you get to decide which one.
+Your mindset going into the exam can be your biggest asset or your biggest hurdle – and you get to decide which one.

 If you go into the exam thinking, “I'm not a good test taker.
 I'm not going to do well,” that's exactly what you'll get.
 You've basically trained your brain to continue repeating that outcome.

 Everyone – and I mean everyone – has challenges.

 Those challenges vary from person to person, but everyone who takes the NCIDQ exams has issues in their work, personal life, health, or schedule.
 But those people who have the right mindset about their circumstances are the ones who are most likely to succeed.

 As you're starting to study for the exam, I recommend making a list (yes, on paper) of all the possible reasons you can't pass the exam.